 First, notice that those who had gathered were “with one mind.”

-How can 120 plus people be of one mind?
-Take two cats - tie their tails together - and we have union but no unity.
+Take two cats - tie their tails together - we have union but not unity.
 Too often that’s the picture of the church.
 Union in Christ - yes.
-But, unity - no.
+But, unity - no. How can 120 plus people be of one mind?

-Is the church a social club?
-A place to gather?
-A preserver of culture?
-A tradition to pass on?
-A teacher of morals and a more excellent life style?
+Is the church a place to gather - to be with friends of like mind and morals - like beliefs?
+A tradition to pass on to our kids?
+A teacher of morals and the “christian” life style?
 A philanthropic and benevolent institution?
+A place where we serve God and have our spiritual needs met?
 Many people in churches today are not sure.
-Many have great ideas about what the church should be doing.
+Many have great ideas about what the church should be doing and what the ministry of the church should be like.
 How do we decide?

 In some ways each of these descriptions of the church are correct.
 They have their place.
-But, consider how Paul describes the church to Timothy, “The household of God, which is the church of the living God, the pillar and support of the truth.”
-(1 Timothy 3:15) The truth is the Gospel - Jesus died for our sins.
+But, consider how Paul describes the church to Timothy.
+In 1 Timothy 3:15 Paul writes, “The household of God, which is the church of the living God, the pillar and support of the truth.”
+The truth is the Gospel.
+Jesus died for our sins.
 Jesus is alive.
 Salvation is in Him.
 He is returning for us.
 The gathering given to proclaim that truth - to uphold it and support it - is the church - us.